-Do you suspect your site is infected with spam?
+Do you suspect your WordPress site is infected with Favicon Malware?
 Are you seeing content on your site that you don’t recognize?
 Do you see your site ranking for keywords for counterfeit or illegal products?
 It’s likely that your website is a victim of the favicon.ico virus.

 This infection enables hackers to inject files on to your web server.
 These files contain malicious php code that could perform dangerous actions such as create rogue admin accounts or install spyware.